 To showcase the workings of the quantitative model, we describe policy functions and plot impulse response functions following monetary and productivity shocks.
-These enable us to illustrate how our main mechanisms, default amplification, and monetary discipline, first presented for the simplified model of Section 3, are also operational in the quantitative model.
+These enable us to illustrate how our main mechanisms, default amplification and monetary discipline, are operational in the quantitative model.